oriolgual/reefpoints/source/posts/2015-05-20-the-new-dockyard-dot-com.md

 should be built: with [Ember.js](http://emberjs.com) on the front-end and [Phoenix](http://phoenixframework.org) on the backend.

-Over the next few weeks we're going to share the story on how to rebuilt DockYard.com.
+Over the next few weeks we're going to share the story on how our team rebuilt DockYard.com.
 You'll hear from our [Creative Director Steven Trevathan](http://twitter.com/strevat) on what went into the Discovery of our new website, the design decisions made, as well as a view of some early mockups and how we came to the